Configuring syslog on ESXi

 esxcli network firewall refresh

-With ESXi 8.0 Update 2b, when you configure syslog remote hosts, or loghosts, with non-standard ports, the vmsyslogd service automatically creates persistent dynamic firewall rules.
-You no longer need to manually open the firewall at ports that are different from the default 514 for TCP/UDP and 1514 for SSL protocols respectively.
-When configuring remote hosts with the standard ports, you still need to enable the syslog firewall ruleset.
+With ESXi 8.0 Update 2b, when configuring syslog remote hosts, or loghosts, with non-standard ports, the vmsyslogd service automatically creates persistent dynamic firewall rules.
+It is no longer needed to manually open the firewall at ports that are different from the default 514 for TCP/UDP and 1514 for SSL protocols respectively.
+When configuring remote hosts with the standard ports, it is still required to enable the syslog firewall ruleset.